-A student who commits an assault against an employee on school district property or on property within the jurisdiction of the school district; while on school-owned or school-operated chartered vehicles; while attending or engaged in school district activities will be suspended by the principal.
+A student who commits an assault against an employee on school district property or on property within the jurisdiction of the school district; while on school-owned or school-operated chartered vehicles; or while attending or engaged in school district activities will be suspended by the principal.
 Notice of the suspension is sent to the board president.
-The board will review the suspension to determine whether to impose further sanctions against the student which may include expulsion.
-Assault for purposes of this section of this policy is defined as:
+The board will review the suspension and decide whether to hold a disciplinary hearing to determine whether to impose further sanctions against the student, which may include expulsion.
+In making its decision, the board shall consider the best interests of the school district, which shall include what is best to protect and ensure the safety of the school employees and students from the student committing the assault.
+Assault for purposes of this section of this policy is defined as, when, without justification, a student does any of the following:

-- · an act which is intended to cause pain or injury to, or which is intended to result in physical contact which will be insulting or offensive to another, coupled with the apparent ability to execute the act; or - \cdot any act which is intended to place another in fear of immediate physical contact which will be painful, injurious, insulting or offensive, coupled with the apparent ability to execute the act; or - \cdot intentionally points any firearm toward another or displays in a threatening manner any dangerous weapon toward another.
+\cdot an act which is intended to cause pain or injury to, or which is intended to result in physical contact which will be insulting or offensive to another, coupled with the apparent ability to execute the act; or

+\cdot any act which is intended to place another in fear of immediate physical contact which will be painful, injurious, insulting or offensive, coupled with the apparent ability to execute the act; or

+\cdot Intentionally points any firearm toward another or displays in a threatening manner any dangerous weapon toward another.

 The act is not an assault when the person doing any of the above and the other person are voluntary participants in a sport, social or other activity, not in itself criminal, when the act is a reasonably foreseeable incident of such sport or activity, and does not create an unreasonable risk of serious injury or breach of the peace.

 Removal from the classroom means a student is sent to the building principal's office.
 It is within the discretion of the person in charge of the classroom to remove the student.
+The policy is not intended to address the use of therapeutic classrooms or seclusion rooms for students.

 Detention means the student's presence is required during non-school hours for disciplinary purposes.
 The student can be required to appear prior to the beginning of the school day, after school has been dismissed for the day, or on a non-school day.
 Whether a student will serve detention, and the length of the detention, is within the discretion of the licensed employee or building administrator disciplining the student.

-Suspension means; either an in-school suspension, an out-of-school suspension, a restriction from activities or loss of eligibility.
+Suspension means: either an in-school suspension, an out-of-school suspension, a restriction from activities or loss of eligibility.
 An in-school suspension means the student will attend school, but will be temporarily isolated from one or more classes while under supervision.
 An in-school suspension will not exceed ten consecutive school days.
-An out-of-school suspension means the student is removed from the school environment, which includes school suspension means the student is removed from the school environment, which includes school classes and activities.
-A restriction from school activities means a student will attend school and classes and may or may not practice, but will not participate in school activities.
+An out-of-school suspension means the student is removed from the school environment, which includes school classes and activities.
+An out-of-school suspension will not exceed ten consecutive school days.
+A restriction from school activities means a student will attend school, classes and practice, but will not participate in school activities.

-Probation means a student is given a conditional suspension of a penalty for a definite period of time in addition to being reprimanded.
+Probation means a student is given conditional suspension of a penalty for a definite period of time in addition to being reprimanded.
 The conditional suspension will mean the student must meet the conditions and terms for the suspension of the penalty.
 Failure of the student to meet these conditions and terms will result in immediate reinstatement of the penalty.